5 Push Notification Best Practices to Skyrocket App User Engagement

 2. Personalize your push notification message

-Here is an example of how a cab-hailing app sends a push notification designed to encourage a dormant user to start using the app again.
-The notification message is personalized, and also contains an offer that the user might find useful.
-Based on whether this notification message works or not, these can help you gain a better understanding of what your customer might be looking for.
+The notification message is personalized and also contains an offer that the user might find useful.
+Based on whether this notification message works or not can help you gain a better understanding of what your customer might be looking for.

 Re-engage dormant users with push notifications